 ARTICLE Anya Kussler

 A gravel driveway can offer a great bridge to a natural feel in your living space that is often lost with the use of hard surface structures such as concrete and coble stone.
-Sometimes people shy away from from using gravel because they think it will be high maintenance with lots of weeds, or they will be forever filling potholes where stones have moved or there will be stones throughout their lawn.
+Sometimes people shy away from using gravel because they think it will be high maintenance with lots of weeds, or they will be forever filling potholes where stones have moved or there will be stones throughout their lawn.
+But there are currently some great solutions on the market.

 Taking a trend from the European market, Natural Paving allows you to have the best of both worlds.
-With our honey comb cells we prevent the gravel from displacing and spreading which means there are no potholes, no puddles and no migration of stones to unwanted areas like lawns, gardens or in your house.
-The gravel is still loose but becomes so stable you can walk on it with high heel shoes.
+Honeycomb cells prevent the gravel from displacing and spreading which means there are no potholes, no puddles and no migration of stones to unwanted areas like lawns, gardens or in your house.
+The gravel is still loose but becomes so stable you can walk on it with high heeled shoes.

 What are the pros and cons of using gravel for my driveway?